embeddedkink/lockbox-controller/README.md

 # Control

+This repository is part of the [EKI Lockbox project](https://embeddedkink.com/lockbox).
+This repository contains the default control software, written in Python.

 The box is controlled with a python application.
 Download `main.py` and `requirements.txt` by cloning this repository, downloading the .zip or in another way you prefer.

 ## Windows